Darius Rucker, ‘True Believers’ — Story Behind the Song

-“That song is definitely me,” Darius tells The Boot as he settles into a chair in his dressing room backstage at the Grand Ole Opry.
-“I love the song.
+That song is definitely me.
+I love the song.
 Josh Kear and I wrote it together.
-It started out as a family song, but turned into a bigger thing.
-We were trying to get across the defiant ‘I’m going to make it no matter what you say’ attitude.”
+It started out as a family song but turned into a bigger thing.
+We were trying to get across the defiant, “I’m going to make it no matter what you say” attitude.

-Darius and Josh co-wrote several songs for the singer’s much-anticipated third album.
-“His melodies are wonderful,” Darius notes.
-“That’s what I love … when I hear him sing, I really want to sing what he just sung because he’s so good at it.
-He can tell a story.”
+[Josh] had the chorus idea, and I thought it was great.
+That kid’s a genius and a hell of a singer.
+I’m a big fan of that guy.
+His melodies are wonderful.
+That’s what I love … when I hear him sing, I really want to sing what he just sang because he’s so good at it.
+He can tell a story.

-“It’s amazing how many people I hear from in a day on Twitter about how it just inspires them,” says Darius.
-“It’s great to hear from couples how it’s inspiring them.
-It’s cool to hear that from people.”
+It’s amazing how many people I hear from in a day on Twitter about how it just inspires them.
+It’s great to hear from couples how it’s inspiring them.
+It’s cool to hear that from people.
+The message is great.